KasparEtter/ef1p/pages/email/email.md

     they learn the `Key`, which is all that is needed to impersonate the user.
     In order to prevent this, we need [public-key cryptography](#password-authenticated-key-exchange).

-The remaining boxes of this subsection only add more context.
+The remaining boxes in this subsection just add more context.
 The conclusion of this little detour is the same as the conclusion of the whole article:
 We could do so much better if we only wanted to (and were better informed).
 The standards exist, we just need to deploy them…